 It is a self-explanatory point, you might think, but it is something that people often fall out of touch with.
 They tend to forget, willingly or subconsciously, that although other factors affect your career growth, the underlying reason is always the choices you’ve made.

 Be it the choice of the niche you wish to become perfect at, the workshops you choose to attend, a mentor to guide you for better opportunities, or taking up new projects or letting go.
 Every one of these decisions adds up to take you forward.

 Hence, you have to realize that no one will walk the hard steps for you, and no one will make the choices.
 Only you will make the choices, and only you will reap the rewards or suffer the consequences.

-And last, but not least, have your plan, adapt when necessary, and enjoy the journey.
-A mentor can help your guidance during the journey, but it’s up to you to make the necessary efforts to get there.
+And last but not least, have your plan, adapt when necessary, and enjoy the journey.
+A mentor can help your guidance during the journey, but it’s up to you to make the efforts required to get there.

 Ranu Kumari is a Professional Writer and a Marketing enthusiast who currently runs her own Marketing Consultancy, LatitudeBOX.
 She has written promotional articles for multiple brands and has published her work in Scopus indexed journals.
 She is passionate about expressing her thoughts and ideas to connect with her readers in a voice that they understand.